 Queen Mother's Crown on top of the coffin/ Peter Macdiarmid/Shutterstock

 Queen Elizabeth II’s death brought immense sadness to Britain.
 The United Kingdom has gone into mourning.
-Throngs of people are queueing outside Westminster Hall to bid farewell to the longest reigning Monarch in English history.
+Throngs of people are queueing outside Westminster Hall to bid farewell to the longest-reigning Monarch in English history.

 As the Queen's reign ends and her son King Charles III ascends the throne, countries within the commonwealth are left wondering what it will mean for them.
-Jamaica might become a republic, Australia seems to be mulling their options, and India has a Twitter riotous debate about getting the Kohinoor back.
+Jamaica might become a republic, Australia seems to be mulling over its options, and India has a Twitter riotous debate about getting the Kohinoor back.

 For many, it’s merely a diamond that rests on top of the crown — the most expensive diamond in the world, at between $140 - $400 Million.
 But for Indians, it’s much-much more— history, tradition, and memories of pre-colonial India as well as the pain of colonial India.